 My career as a user experience researcher has been rich and rewarding as I've had the privilege of working with some of the most recognizable brands and products in the world, to work on products that are used by millions of people around the world every day.

-As a filmmaker she has made a few short films and has temporarily paused from working on her first feature film until her Phd is submitted, although it has won numerous awards in development, and is being produced by Ziad Touma of Couzin Films in Montreal.
-She is a graduate of the Canadian Film Centre's Cineplex Entertainment Program (2016), Berlinale Talents (2014) and the Torino Film Lab and Dubai International Film Festival's Interchange program (2011).
+As a filmmaker I have always been interested in exploring peripheral communities and perspectives, and am inspired by notions of making the "invisible" visible.
+I have made a few short films and have paused on working on my first feature film until my Phd is submitted, although it has won numerous awards in development, and is being produced by Ziad Touma of Couzin Films in Montreal.
+I am a graduate of the Canadian Film Centre's Cineplex Entertainment Program (2016), Berlinale Talents (2014) and the Torino Film Lab and Dubai International Film Festival's Interchange program (2011).

-Haider holds an MA in Film Studies from the University College London (2009) where she was awarded the Provost’s Award for Public Engagement for developing filmmaking workshops for youth in refugee communities in Lebanon and Palestine.
-She has a BA in Political Science from the University of Guelph in Canada.
+I have an MA in Film Studies from the University College London where I was awarded the Provost’s Award for Public Engagement for developing filmmaking workshops for youth in refugee communities in Lebanon and Palestine.
+I have a BA in Political Science from the University of Guelph in Canada.